mvicens/typrod/README.md

 If an already added TPD type is register again, it is overwritten.
 You must to pass either its name (not alias) or the reserved `'*'` value to apply globally on all.

-Meanwhile, if there are definitions of a certain TPD type in TPD components' exceptional containers <small>(explanation below)</small>, a new TPD type can inherit these ones by the copy mechanism.
+Meanwhile, if there are definitions of a certain TPD type in TPD components' exceptional containers (explanation below), a new TPD type can inherit these ones by the copy mechanism.

 ##### `component(selector, content, [ec])`